Our Executive Staff

 Corinne Hammons is the President and Chief Executive Officer of Little Flower Children and Family Services of New York.
 She is responsible for implementing the strategic vision and mission for Little Flower’s services for children, families, and developmentally disabled adults in New York City and Long Island, including its affiliate St. John’s Residence for Boys.
 She is responsible for the sustainability, effectiveness, and stewardship of the affiliated organization.
 Corinne has a longstanding interest in the strategic design and implementation of effective programs to help families reach their full potential while ensuring the organization’s s long-term success and growth.
 She has deep expertise in strategic thinking and risk management, as well as crisis response and management.
 She is particularly interested in designing career pathways for emerging leaders in our field and serving as a mentor both formally and informally.

 She values the opportunity to collaborate with peer organizations to pursue her passion for innovation and leadership development to benefit all New Yorkers.
 Corinne sits on the Board of St. John’s Residence for Boys.
 She serves as the Board Secretary of the Health and Welfare Council of Long Island.
-She is the Audit Committee Chair & Board member of the Human Services Council and sits on the HSC JustPay Steering Committee.
+She is the Board Secretary & Audit Committee Chair of the Human Services Council and sits on the HSC JustPay Steering Committee.
 She is the Vice President of the Board of Education of the Little Flower Union Free School District.
 She also sits on the boards of the Catholic Federation of Social Services Agencies in Brooklyn and Queens, the IDD/CW Collaborative, AsOne Healthcare IPA, and SCO Family of Services.
 She is a mentor to emerging leaders for the Strell Executive Leadership Program at Hunter College.

 Corinne holds an AB in Economics from Harvard University and a master’s degree in public administration from the Wagner School of Public Service at New York University.
 She is a graduate of the Energeia Partnership, a regional stewardship program on Long Island.
 Corinne was the recipient of the Long Island Business News 40 Under 40 in Business award, and the 2019 Notable Women in Human Services Hall of Fame award.
 She was named one of City & State’s 2020 Responsible 100 as well as one of their 2023 Above and Beyond: Gen X award recipients.